jekil/hostmap/README.md

 # What is hostmap

-hostmap is a free, automatic, hostnames and virtual hosts discovery tool written in Ruby by Alessandro `jekil` Tanasi and licensed under GNU General Public License version 3 (GPLv3).
+hostmap is a free, automatic, hostnames and virtual hosts discovery tool written in Ruby by Alessandro Tanasi (@jekil) and licensed under GNU General Public License version 3 (GPLv3).
 It's goal is to enumerate all hostnames and configured virtual hosts on an IP address.
 The primary users of hostmap are professionals performing vulnerability assessments and penetration tests.